chauff/cse1500-web-transcripts/README.md

   - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) does what the name suggests;
   - [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a great tool to try out JavaScript snippets without hassle;
   - [VS Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - a collaborative real-time coding extension (especially useful if a student team works mostly remotely);
+  - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) to make finding the file you are after in your app directory a bit easier;
   - finally, a good [theme](https://code.visualstudio.com/docs/getstarted/themes) for your IDE to make coding more enjoyable is also not a bad idea; [Dracula](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) is a popular one.
 If you want to pick based on visuals, head over to [https://vscodethemes.com/](https://vscodethemes.com/).
 - [REQ] [node.js](https://nodejs.org/en/)
 - [REQ] Two modern Web browsers such as Chrome, Firefox, Edge, ...